eschweitzer78/gps-design-systems-lwc/README.md

 ## Moving away from separate base and design system libraries

-With dependencies now included in each jursidiction's library, there will be a conflict on files that used to be located in the sfGpsDs library if you try to upgrade a design system.
-The workflow is to:
+With dependencies now included in each jursidiction's design system library, you will find there is a conflict on files that used to be located in the sfGpsDs library if you try to upgrade a design system, unless you make the contents of former `sfGpsDs` lib deprecated.
+The workflow to do so is as follows:

-- upgrade `sfGpsDs` to a version when all artefacts are marked as deprecated -- **this must be done on the command line** using `sfdx package install --package=04t5j000000dnflAAA --upgrade-type=DeprecateOnly` ,
+- upgrade `sfGpsDs` to a version we packaged with all artefacts marked as deprecated -- **this must be done on the command line** using `sfdx package install --package=04t5j000000dnflAAA --upgrade-type=DeprecateOnly` ,
-- upgrade the jurisdiction's library to a version with the former `sfGpsDs` dependencies included using one of the links above,
+- upgrade the jurisdiction's design system library to a version with the former `sfGpsDs` dependencies included using one of the links above,
-- uninstall `sfGpsDs` now that all deprecated files have been absorbed
+- uninstall `sfGpsDs` now that all deprecated files have been absorbed.

 ## Support, security, contributions and code of conduct